oxters168/OxShell/README.md

 # About
 OxShell is a launcher for android.
-It is an attempt to recreate the feel of the Sony PSP in more modern devices.
+It is an attempt to recreate the feel of a classic video game system.

 ![xmb3](https://user-images.githubusercontent.com/15348986/221724810-ca4237f8-e889-46b8-9282-a8684b9a2c44.gif)